 |Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-Elsewhere on this website Fast Neutron Reactors (FNRs) have been identified as the primary source of energy for meeting mankind's future energy needs.
-Today we can reliably forecast that failure to promptly pursue this technology will result in an energy supply catastrophe for mankind later in this century.
+Elsewhere on this website Fast Neutron Reactors (FNRs) have been identified as the primary source of energy for sustainably meeting mankind's future energy needs.
+Today we can reliably forecast that failure to promptly pursue FNR deployment will result in an energy supply catastrophe for mankind later in this century.

 This web page focuses on the issue of providing FNRs sufficient fissile start fuel.
 The immediate problem is displacement of fossil fuels.
-However, if too much of the natural fissile fuel inventory is consumed in "burner" type reactors there will not be enough left to start "breeder" type reactors which are essential for long term fuel sustainability.
+However, if too much of the natural fissile fuel inventory is consumed in the existing "burner" type reactors there will not be enough fissile fuel left to start the "breeder" type reactors which are required for long term fuel sustainability.

 Some uncertain factors which complicate this tradeoff calculation are: